Quilt: Italian quilts

 Quilting was particularly common in Italy during the Renaissance.
 One particularly famous surviving example, now in two parts, is the 1360–1400 Tristan Quilt, a Sicilian-quilted linen textile representing scenes from the story of Tristan and Isolde and housed in the Victoria and Albert Museum and in the Bargello in Florence.

 Provençal quilts

 Provençal quilts, now often referred to as "boutis" (the Provençal word meaning "stuffing"), are wholecloth quilts traditionally made in the South of France since the 17th century.
 Two layers of fabric are quilted together with stuffing sandwiched between sections of the design, creating a raised effect.
-The three main forms of the Provençal quilt are matelassage (a double-layered wholecloth quilt with batting sandwiched between), corded quilting or piqûre de Marseille (also known as Marseilles work or piqué marseillais), and boutis.
+The three main forms of the Provençal quilt are matelassage (a double-layered wholecloth quilt with batting sandwiched between), corded quilting or piqûre de Marseille (also known as Marseille work or piqué marseillais), and boutis.
 These terms are often debated and confused, but are all forms of stuffed quilting associated with the region.